Apple just pushed an iOS update to fix that “I” autocorrect bug

 Apple quickly put up a support page with a temporary fix for those who went looking for answers — but as you’ve probably still seen about a zillion tweets and Facebook posts with stray ⍰ in the days since, it would seem most people didn’t.
 This fix should be a bit more universal.

-Need the fix?
+Need the update?
 Just pop into Settings > General > Software Update and let iOS do its thing.

 0